chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 When more than one stakeholder is issuing VEX metadata about a piece of software, `vexctl` can merge the documents to get the most up-to-date impact assessment of a vulnerability.

 Let's begin with two test documents.
-(If you want to try this example in the terminal, you will need to create the example documents first.)
+You can create these two test documents with a CLI editor such as nano.

 The first document is `document1.vex.json`: